StevenDixonDev/TinyER/Readme.md

 I was able to implement a pseudo version of express however it was missing many of the functions of express.
 This attempt helped me under stand how express uses engines for rendering and how routes where propagated.

+## Things that work and things that don't

+Simple routing, not including regex paths
+Middleware, examples work with body parser
+Rendering views with handlebars, currently the only engine implemented